 By Louis Golino, special to CoinWeek …..

-Until the Russian Invasion of Ukraine that began on February 24, Ukrainian coins were most widely collected in Ukraine itself and other European countries.
+Until the current Russian Invasion of Ukraine that began on February 24, Ukrainian coins were most widely collected in Ukraine itself and other European countries.
 But with the war having transfixed much of the world’s population, interest in the country and its coinage appears to be experiencing an increase.
 This is especially the case for the coins of modern Ukraine, those issued since Ukraine achieved its independence from the former USSR in 1991.